 This page also allows for a configuration of SceneScan's trigger port.
-As described in Section 7.7, SceneScan features a trigger port that provides access to up to two trigger signals.
-The two trigger signals, $Trigger\ 0$ and $Trigger\ 1$, can be enabled or disabled by selecting the respective check boxes.
+As described in Section 7.9, SceneScan features a trigger port that provides access to up to two trigger signals.
+The two trigger signals, $Trigger \ \theta$ and $Trigger \ 1$, can be enabled or disabled by setting the respective radio button.
+When a trigger signal is disabled, it can be specified whether the output should be tied to a constant on (logical 1) or constant off (logical 0).